 Fresh out of prison for theft in 1884, Lee got a job with his half-sister Elizabeth Harris, who served as the cook for elderly spinster Emma Keyse at her Babbacombe Bay beach residence known as “The Glen.”

 Keyse was a long time friend of the Lee family, and had known John as he was growing up.
 Before his release, she had even sent a letter to the prison chaplain asking if he had been properly reformed so she could hire him when he was released.

-Not long after Lee began working for her, Emma was found dead.
+Not long after Lee began working for her, she was found dead.

-In the early hours of November 15, 1884, she was found beaten and her throat was cut in her homer.
+In the early hours of November 15, 1884, Keyse was found beaten and her throat was cut in her home.
 The killer then attempted to cover up the crime by setting fire to her body and several areas around the house.